How Clean Is Your House?: International versions

 The format has been adapted to many other countries.
-A United States version, starring Kim and Aggie, premiered in September 2004 on the Lifetime network and ran for two seasons.
+A United States version, also starring Kim and Aggie, premiered in September 2004 on the Lifetime network and ran for two seasons.
 This edition also aired in the UK on Channel 4.
 This version has been criticized for using product placement such as Mr Clean and Bounty instead of the homemade cleaning solutions that the UK version uses.
 Both the UK & US versions aired in Canada on the W Network and in Australia on cable television channel UK.TV.

 A Dutch version titled Hoe schoon is jouw huis? (a literal translation of the original English title) has been made with two Dutch ladies performing the same role as Kim and Aggie do in the original.
-The show aired on the commercial RTL-4 channel and has been re-run on RTL-5.
+The show aired on the commercial RTL 4 channel and has been rerun on RTL-5.
 The original British series also aired on Dutch television under the Dutch title.

 A French version titled C'est du Propre! ("Now That's Clean!") aired on M6 and on other channels of the M6 group (Téva, W9).
 The French "cleaning ladies" are Danièle Odin and Béatrice de Malembert.
 Two tie-in books have been published.